tuna42na/wolfson-matchmakers-frontend/readme.md

 # Wolfson Matchmaker's App

-### Description
+## Description:
 **Wolfson Match Makers is** a match making app for the students of Wolfson Highschool.
-Each student answers a questionaire and is given their after Valentine's Day
+Each student answers a questionaire and is given their top 10 and bottom 10 matches on Valentine's Day.
+Matches can also be filtered by grade and sexual preference.

 ### Features
 * Axios